luizgabriel/YieldLang/README.md

 Feel free to explore the `examples` directory for more example files.

-## Contributing

-If you're interested in contributing to YieldLang, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License

 YieldLang is licensed under the [Apache License 2.0](LICENSE).